Chocolate Beetroot Cake

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This fabulous beetroot chocolate cake is moist, delicious, and loaded with nutrients.
+This fabulous chocolate beetroot cake is ultra-moist, delicious, and easy to make.
 Blend all the ingredients, pour the batter into the cake pan, and bake!

 A slice of this moist chocolate and beetroot cake on a light blue plate.